MEEDOO99/MEEDOO/Detailed-Rules-(draft).md

 Detailed version of the rules.

-### **Staff Powers**
+### **Section A - Staff Powers**
-1. Staff and only staff may enforce the rules.
-a.
-Anyone with the 'Staff' role is allowed to enforce the rules and moderate users if they do not comply.
-Those who do not have the 'Staff' role may not enforce the rules- they should notify a member of Staff via the #report-users channel and wait.
+A1.
+Staff (those with the 'Staff' role on the server) are the only users who may enforce the rules.

-2. Staff have the final say.
-a.
-A staff member's verdict on a situation is final.
-Only a higher member of staff may change this verdict.
+A2.
+If a staff member makes a verdict about a situation, it is final.
+It is no longer up for debate and users should drop the subject.
+If a user is not satisfied with the Moderators' verdict, they may approach a higher staff member in private messages.

-b.
-The moderation team reserves the right to block problematic users from accessing the server.
+A3.
+The moderation team reserves the right to block problematic users from joining the server.

-3. All staff are subject to the rules.
-a.
-Staff must obey the rules as well.

-### **Server Behaviour**

-1. Correct channel usage.
+### **Section B - General Server Rules**
+These rules apply to all chat channels as well as nicknames.

+B1.
+Users should be polite and respectful when interacting with one another.
+Attacking other users, both on the server and in DM, is prohibited.

+B2.
+The use of slurs is prohibited, regardless of context.
+A slur is any term meant to demean or cause offense to a certain group, based on gender, race, sexuality, etc.

+B3.
+Rapidly flooding a channel with messages (called 'spam') is prohibited.

+B4.
+To keep things organized, each channel has a specific purpose, which can be found through the channel description.
+Repeatedly using the wrong channel to start off-topic conversations is prohibited.

-a.
-Any overtly explicit discussion (including topics such as sex) must go in either the #off-topic channel or the #adult channel.
+B4-1.
+Any mildly explicit conversations (involving topics such as sex) should be brought to the "#off-topic" channel.

-b.
-Pornographic content can **only** be posted in the #adult channel and nowhere else.
+B4-2.
+All pornographic content can **only** be posted in #adult, nowhere else.

-c.
-Anything posted in a channel must be relevant to its' purpose, which can be found in the channel description.

-`For example, the #english-questions channel is only for asking questions regarding the English language, and nothing else.`

-2. General Behaviour.

-a.
-Be polite & respectful when interacting with other users on the server.

-b.
-Do not stir the server up by being overly aggressive, starting provocative discussions, or provoking other users.

-c.